 If you’re familiar with the benefits of beneficial microbes in the root zone, then you probably also know that they should not be combined with chlorine or chloramines.
 Chlorine and chloramine are present in every city’s tap water.
 Accordingly, use distilled or dechlorinated water when mixing biofungicides.

 How do I Apply Them?

-Make sure that you apply thorough coverage but do not spray plants directly under high intensity bulbs.
+Make sure that you apply for thorough coverage but do not spray plants directly under high-intensity bulbs.
 Give your plants a break by turning off some lights and/or raising lights when applying your solution.
 Resume regular light intensity once the spray has evaporated and there isn’t any standing water remaining on the foliage.
 The goal here is to prevent burn spots on leaves, as well as to create favorable conditions for the microbes to get established.
 Click here for more application tips or the “Secrets of Foliar Spraying” provided by the makers of Bountea.